Hugh van Cutsem: Marriage and issue

-For ten years the family rented Anmer Hall in Anmer, Norfolk, on the Queen's Sandringham estate.
+For ten years the family rented Anmer Hall in Anmer, Norfolk, on the royal family's Sandringham estate.
 They later moved into a neo-Palladian mansion designed by architect Francis Johnson in Hilborough, on their estate.

-A devout Roman Catholic, he built a chapel near his Hilborough residence for family occasions, and arranged for priests to visit.
+A devout Catholic, he built a chapel near his Hilborough residence for family occasions, and arranged for priests to visit.
 However, he also regularly attended Mass at Our Lady of Pity in Swaffham with his family.
 In 1993, he was appointed a Knight of the Sovereign Military Order of Malta.

-From the Prince's university days Hugh van Cutsem was a friend of Charles III.
-The King is godfather to his son Edward, who was a pageboy at the King's wedding to Lady Diana Spencer in 1981.
+Hugh van Cutsem became a friend of King Charles III during his university days.

 Death and funeral

 Van Cutsem died on 2 September 2013, aged 72.
 His funeral took place in Brentwood Cathedral in Essex and was conducted by Thomas McMahon, Bishop of Brentwood.
 Each of his four sons also gave a reading; Cardinal Cormac Murphy-O'Connor read the prayer of commendation; the choir sang "Pie Jesu".
-It was attended by the then Prince of Wales (later Charles III); his sons, Prince William and Prince Harry; and his wife, Camilla, then-Duchess of Cornwall; together with Andrew Parker Bowles; Prince Richard, Duke of Gloucester; Birgitte, Duchess of Gloucester; the Prince and Princess of Liechtenstein; Ralph Percy, 12th Duke of Northumberland; Gerald Grosvenor, 6th Duke of Westminster; Natalia Grosvenor, Duchess of Westminster; and Lady Tamara Grosvenor.
+It was attended by the then Prince of Wales (later Charles III); his sons, Prince William and Prince Harry; and his wife, Camilla, then-Duchess of Cornwall; together with Andrew Parker Bowles; Prince Richard, Duke of Gloucester; Birgitte, Duchess of Gloucester; the Prince and Princess of Liechtenstein; Ralph Percy, 12th Duke of Northumberland; Gerald Grosvenor, 6th Duke of Westminster; and Natalia Grosvenor, Duchess of Westminster.